 Ethiopia's Grand Renaissance Dam (Reuters)

-The dam, scheduled to be completed in 2017, will be Africa's largest hydroelectric power plant with a storage capacity of 74 billion cubic meters of water.
+The Grand Renaissance Dam, set to be completed in 2017, will be Africa's largest hydroelectric plant with a storage capacity of 74 billion cubic metres of water.